Laz4rz/MulticlassBrainSegmentation/README.md

     return current
 ```

-Takes mask array with shape of 1 x 256 x 256 and extractes mask 1-7 values as new dimensions with value of 1, so return shape is 7 x 256 x 256.
+Takes mask array with shape of 1 x 256 x 256 and extracts mask 1-7 values as new dimensions with value of 1, so return shape is 7 x 256 x 256.
 Example:
 ```
 input = [[1 2 1]] -> output = mask_dim(input) -> output = [[1 0 1], [0 1 0]]